Holter Monitor CPT Code (2022) – Descriptions, Guidelines, Reimbursement, Modifiers & Examples

 Example 2

-A 30-year-old female with no PMH is coming in for intermittent episodes of chest pain exacerbated by left-arm movement but is non-exertional.
+A 30-year-old female with no PMH is coming in for intermittent chest pain exacerbated by left-arm movement but is non-exertional.

 Example 3

 Since yesterday afternoon, she was presented to ED c/o constant lip-tingling, lightheadedness, and left-sided chest discomfort.
-She woke morning with the same symptoms, and she also developed left upper extremity tingling and bilateral hand tingling.
+She woke morning with the same symptoms and developed left upper extremity tingling and bilateral hand tingling.
 The patient is not vaccinated for COVID.

 The patient Denies headache, shortness of breath, back pain, abdominal pain, nausea, vomiting, diarrhea, changes in vision, urinary complaints, or any other symptoms.

-The patient has a family history of heart diseases—the physician plan to do labs, EKG, X-ray, CT, and MRI of the chest.
+The patient has a family history of heart diseases—the physician plan to do labs, EKG, X-ray, CT, and chest MRI.

 Example 4